 3. Bake for 35-40 minutes until the peppers are soft and have some charred spots.

-1. While the peppers are roasting, fry the burrata.
+1. While the peppers are roasting, start working on the burrata.
 Start by gently patting the burrata dry to remove any moisture.
-Heat the oil in a deep, large sauce pan on the stove until it reaches 350°F.
+Heat the oil in a Dutch oven until it reaches 350°F.

 3. Place the burrata on a plate in the freezer for 20 minutes.

-I have tested this recipe quite a few times and come up with some tips for frying the burrata along the way!
+I tested this recipe 5 times and came up with some tips for frying the burrata along the way!
 Here’s how to guarantee that your recipe will come out perfectly every time.

 • Use clean oil – using old oil can affect the taste of the breading.